opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 This simple RAG implementation combines the power of OpenSearch's vector search capabilities with DeepSeek's advanced language understanding.
 While this is a basic setup, it provides a foundation that you can build upon for more complex applications.

-Key benefits of this implementation:
+The following are some key benefits of this implementation:

 * Fast and efficient vector search with OpenSearch
 * High-quality language understanding with DeepSeek